RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

     </iframe>
     <figcaption>
       <a href="#figure-2">Figure 2</a>.
-      Sampling with the Natural Euler method on both Straight and Spherical RFs.
-By suitably adjusting the Straight RF's time grid via \(\tau_t\) (while keeping a uniform grid for the Spherical RF), we obtain identical final results.
-Furthermore, their intermediate trajectories can also be aligned point by point under transform.
+      Running natural Euler samplers on both Straight and Spherical RFs.
+By adjusting the Straight RF's time grid via \(\tau_t\) (while keeping a uniform grid for the Spherical RF), we obtain identical final results.
+Furthermore, their intermediate trajectories can also be aligned point by point under their corresponding interpolation transforms.
     </figcaption>
   </figure>
 </div>